-The solution for Planogram Creation and Space Optimisation:
+The Solution for Planogram Creation and Space Optimisation:

-Prisma´s Space Planning module suggests visually appealing layouts and generates greater linear space profitability.
+Furthermore, Prisma’s Space Planning module suggests visually appealing layouts and generates greater linear space profitability.
 Retailers, merchandisers, and category managers will receive suggestions for ideal layouts for each category and product based on performance, sales volume, and available space.